 11. Outdoor rug

 An outdoor carpet is just another cushion your cat might use to lay on or sharpen its claws.
-Carpets provide a little more traction, and you can clean and easy by vacuuming.
+Carpets provide a little more traction, and you can clean them easily by vacuuming.

 Another reason your cat might jump over the balcony is to seek better visibility.
 When enclosing your balcony, be sure to leave plenty of small holes your pet can use to peek through.
 Lattice is perfect for maintaining high visibility and a solid barrier.